chainpoint/chainpoint-binary/README.md

 ### From JSON

-Converts your Chainpoint proof from a Chainpoint JSON string to binary form in a Buffer
+This method converts your Chainpoint proof from a Chainpoint JSON string to binary form in a Buffer.

 ```js